krishna2426/EnergyWise/README.md

 ##  Contact

 Interested in implementing this for senior communities or contributing to senior-focused tech?
 Reach out via:
-- GitHub Issues
+- GitHub Issues.
-- Pull Requests
+- Pull Requests.
 - krishnakr3009@gmail.com

 ##  Acknowledgments